Data Centers in Austin

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The Austin market features over 25 unique network providers as of September 2025.
-Numerous carrier-neutral facilities ensure competitive pricing and diverse routing options for high uptime.
+Carrier Density & Carrier Neutrality: The Austin market is served by over 27 network providers as of September 2025.
+Numerous carrier-neutral facilities provide competitive interconnection options, preventing vendor lock-in and ensuring resilient network design.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates typically range from $0.07 to $0.09 per kWh as of September 2025.
-This competitive pricing helps manage the significant operational expense of high-density computing.
+Average Cost Of Power: Industrial electricity rates in the Austin area are estimated to be between $0.07 and $0.09 per kWh as of September 2025.
+This competitive pricing helps manage the significant operational expenses associated with high-density computing.
+The power mix is dominated by natural gas (~50%) and includes a substantial renewable component from wind (~25%).

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Texas provides a significant sales and use tax exemption on equipment, software, and electricity purchased for qualified data center projects.
-This incentive directly lowers the capital and operational costs of establishing and running a facility.
+Tax Advantage For Data Centers: Texas offers a significant tax incentive with a state sales and use tax exemption on equipment purchased for qualified data centers.
+This program directly reduces the capital expenditure required to build out and refresh technology infrastructure.

 Natural Disaster Risk

 Austin has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100 as of September 2025.
-While free from major seismic or coastal threats, businesses must plan for specific climate and weather-related events.
+The location avoids the primary threats from earthquakes and coastal flooding that affect other major markets.